 The Investment Managers may invest in both investment grade debt securities and non-investment grade debt securities (i.e., "junk bonds").
 Investment grade debt securities are securities that have received a rating from at least one nationally recognized statistical rating organization ("NRSRO") in one of the four highest rating categories or, if not rated by any NRSRO, have been determined by the Investment Manager to be of comparable quality.
 Non-investment grade debt securities are considered by the NRSRO to be predominantly speculative with respect to the issuer's capacity to pay interest and repay principal.
 Non-investment grade debt securities in the lowest rating categories may involve a substantial risk of default or may be in default.
-Adverse changes in economic conditions or developments regarding the individual issuer are more likely to cause price volatility and weaken the capacity of the issuers of non-investment grade debt securities to make principal and interest payments than is the case for higher grade debt securities.
+Adverse changes in economic conditions or developments regarding the individual issuer are more likely to cause price volatility and weaken the capacity of the issuers of non-investment grade debt securities.
 In addition, the market for lower grade debt securities may be thinner and less liquid than for higher grade debt securities.